-This is due to the closeness of the workplace, but they should know that $100 cheaper are the apartments in other smaller cities or out of the city center, and that much cannot be spend on commuting.
+This is due to the closeness of the workplace, but they should know that $100 cheaper are the apartments in other smaller cities or out of the city center, and that much cannot be spent on commuting.

 Cost of Living Averages Table for Belarus*Note: All prices are indicated in USD.

 |Average Restaurant Prices|